 I remember standing in the middle of the room and smiling.
 I had stopped to take everything in for a moment and it was perfect.

-The log-framed room was warm and softly-lit from the stone fireplace on the side, the lights in the antler chandeliers and the low candles on the tables.
+The log-framed room was warm and softly-lit from the lights in the antler chandeliers, the stone fireplace off to the side, and the low candles on the tables.
 Greenery and pine cone centerpieces ran the length of the tables and I could see that it was still snowing heavily outside.
 Our friends and family from Australia and the United States were dancing and laughing together, and I felt happiness and love all around me.

 This was why we chose to have a destination wedding.

-I’m sure a destination wedding isn’t the right choice for every couple, but in my experience, if you love to travel it can make your day more meaningful and memorable.
+A destination wedding probably isn’t the right choice for every couple, but if you love to travel it can make your day even more meaningful and memorable.
 Just be aware that there are trade-offs.

 Why to Have a Destination Wedding